2022 - 2023 Catalog

 - Reduce barriers to college access and degree attainment.

 Electives: Courses that do not count toward a major but are required for most college degrees.
-Consult with an advisor before deciding upon electives.
+Consult with a success coach before deciding upon electives.

 Embedded Course: A course which is shorter in length than the regular semester in which the course is scheduled.
 The starting and ending dates of the course fall within the starting and ending dates of the semester.